gruntjs/grunt-contrib-uglify/README.md

 #### Turn off console warnings

 Specify `drop_console: true` as part of the `compress` options to discard calls to `console.*` functions.
-This will supress warning messages in the console.
+This will suppress warning messages in the console.

 ```js
 // Project configuration.